 There are some problems associated with holograph wills:

 a.
 They often fail to distribute the entire estate because it is difficult to think of all possible situations

 b.
 They can be difficult for the Courts to interpret, because the testator does not have enough legal knowledge to make his/her intentions clear enough for a Court to understand the will the way that the testator had hoped.

 Holograph wills are often appropriate in emergencies when people do not have time to create a formal will.

 Mariners or members of the Canadian Armed Forces may make a will by a written document signed by him/her or by someone on his/her behalf.
 The formal requirements are:

 1. Either the testator, or an agent of the testator, must sign the will.

 a.
 If a person signs on the testator’s behalf the person must be in the presence of the testator and do so at the direction of the testator.

 2. The testator must be on active duty (employed full time by the military) at the time the will is created.

 a.
 To prove one is on active duty, Courts may obtain a certificate signed by the officer who has the records of the person at the time the will was made.
 The document must state that the person was in active service at the time the will was made.

 No witnesses are required to create this type of will.

 Mutual wills require two or more people to agree to make a certain will.
 Usually, a mutual will is a mirror-image will.
 Each party creates a will that is exactly the same as the will of the other party, and each party leaves everything in their estate to the surviving member.
-Normally, the survivor is free to dispose of the property acquired after the other’s death however they see fit.
+There must be a clear intention to make mutual wills; a strong similarity between wills isn’t sufficient.

 • All parties involved must intend, to create a mutual will.
 They must agree to make wills that dispose of their property in the same way, and agree not to revoke the mutual wills.